 Base Salary.
 We reflect the base salaries that we paid to Messrs.
-Alexander, Doom, and Mr. Duncan for 2016 in the Summary Compensation Table.
-The annual base salaries for 2017 for Messrs.
-Alexander, Doom, and Duncan will be determined by the board of directors in February 2017.
+Alexander, Doom, and Mr. Duncan for 2015 in the Summary Compensation Table.
+For 2016, Messrs.
+Alexander, Doom, and Mr. Duncan will each receive an annual base salary of \$525,000, \$255,000, and \$230,000, respectively.
 The base salary of each of the named executive officers is reviewed annually by the Board of Directors for possible adjustment as deemed appropriate by the Board.

 Cash Incentive Bonus Plan.
 Our executive officers and other employees are entitled to participate in the annual cash bonus pool that we maintain and offer to our employees under our cash incentive bonus plan, and they may receive an additional bonus or bonuses as the board of directors deems appropriate.
 We calculate the cash bonus pool using metrics recommended by our executive officers and established by the management committee of our Board of Directors based on the performance of Nodak Insurance Company on a consolidated basis.
-For 2016 Nodak Insurance Company must achieve a goal of \$145.6 million in total statutory surplus or no bonuses under the plan are awarded.
+Nodak Insurance Company must achieve a net underwriting profit for the calendar year and a return on equity of at least 5.0% for the calendar year or no bonuses under the plan are awarded.
 Based on mitigating factors, the management committee retains discretion to award bonuses under the plan even the goals are not achieved.

-The management committee establishes goals for policy priorities identified by the Board of Directors: financial strength (measured by return on equity and statutory surplus); customer service and growth (measured by policies in force); and combined ratio.
-The table below sets forth the goals established for each of the policy priorities and Nodak Mutual's actual results for 2016.
+The management committee establishes goals for policy priorities identified by the Board of Directors: financial strength (measured by return on equity, statutory surplus, and ratio of premium to statutory surplus); customer service (measured by vehicles insured and policyholder retention); growth (measured by policies in force, new policies issued, vehicles insured, and applications for life insurance and policies on behalf of Farm Bureau Life Insurance); loss ratio; and expense ratio.
+The table below sets forth the goals established for each of the policy priorities and Nodak Mutual's actual results for 2015.